|Tuesday, first day of term|

 Her words trailed away as she met Hilda’s impassive gaze.
 She blushed fierily, but, before she could make amends to her old friend and former teacher, Ellie rushed into the fray.
 She recalled her argument with Sister Pauline, so reined in her anger and was haughtily polite, instead.

-“Madame has no need, but no need at all, of any help, Madame Maynard.
+“Madame has no need, but no need at all, of the help, Madame Maynard.
 She is the most wonderful guardian.
-She has been so very good to me and I love her so much.
+She has been so good to me and I love her.
 Please not to worry about us.
 We are very happy together, you know.”

 Hilda’s lips twitched at Joey’s mortification.
 Well, Ellie had vowed to be her champion.
 It seemed the girl had meant it.
 However, her enthusiasm needed curbing, or she would lose all credibility with her schoolfellows.
 It wasn’t done to champion the Headmistress!